openstates/openstates-scrapers/README.rst

 As of June 15th 2009 the Fifty State Project is licensed under the `GPLv3 license <http://www.fsf.org/licensing/licenses/gpl-3.0.html>`_

-See LICENSING for the full terms of the AGPLv3.
+See LICENSING for the full terms of the GPLv3.

 Requirements
 ============

-It is preferred for the sake of maintenance that scripts are written in Python, several Ruby scripts also exist if you are unfamiliar with Ruby.
+It is preferred for the sake of maintenance that scripts are written in Python, several Ruby scripts also exist if you are unfamiliar with Python.

 If you are completely unfamiliar with Python or Ruby writing a scraper in another language is preferred over not contributing at all but given the